juaneacha/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/allisonsibrian/README.md

 ## Next Steps and Recommendations

 ### For Further Analysis
-1. **Recommendation 1**: Improve upon translation by utilizing stronger translation models validated by local users to reduce noise, and implement Topic Modeling (LDA) to identify any themes that stick out.
+1. Improve upon translation by utilizing stronger translation models validated by local users to reduce noise, and implement Topic Modeling (LDA) to identify any themes that stick out.
-2. **Recommendation 2**: Expand analysis to utilize the whole dataset instead of the current 0.5% translated samples and whole English dataset.
+2. Expand analysis to utilize the whole dataset instead of the current 0.5% translated samples and whole English dataset.

 ### For Producers Direct
-1. **Action 1**: Data shows question volume peaks during the harvest and transition periods rather than the primary planting season.
+1. Data shows question volume peaks during the harvest and transition periods rather than the primary planting season.
 Producer's Direct should investigate questions during this season and be ready to prioritize post-harvest handling and second-season preparation to meet farmers' needs.

 ## Contact and Collaboration